 Furthermore, Helium implemented HNT halving for the number of HNT that can be mined.
 Since its genesis block in 2019, it has mined 5M HNT per month.
 On 1st August 2021, it halved to 2.5M HNT per month.

 Helium users can swap their HNT for Data Credits.
-Data Credits is the only mode of payment for sending data over the Helium network.
-This means that Helium users need to trade in their HNT to use the network’s services.
+Data Credits are the only mode of payment for sending data over the Helium network.
+Helium users must trade their HNT to use the network’s services.

 Data Credits have a fixed price in US dollars, which is $0.00001.
 Data Credit holders cannot transfer their funds to other users.
 And each time a user converts their HNT to Data Credits, the converted HNT is removed from the circulating supply.
 This is called burning, and it is meant to keep HNT and Data Credits in a Burn-And-Mint Equilibrium.